asatpathy314/ctf-writeups/src/content/blog/cscg-ctf-2024-intro-to-pwning-1.md

 ![offsets](/ctf-writeups/assets/cscg-ctf-intro-pwn-offset.png)

-Now that we have our offsets, our memory leak, and we've identified our stack smashing vulnerability we're ready to perform our ret2win attack.
+Now that we have our offsets, our memory leak, and we've identified our stack smashing vulnerability we're ready to perform our `ret2win` attack.

-One thing to keep in mind is that we need to prepend the word "Expelliarmus" into our attack other the program exits without ever returning so our return attack doesn't work.
+One thing to keep in mind is that we need to prepend the word 'Expelliarmus' to our attack; otherwise, the program exits without ever returning, rendering our return attack ineffective.
 Luckily this program is using the `gets` function which will continue reading past null bytes instead of terminating.
 This allows to prepend arbitrary content to pass a `strcmp` while still passing a buffer overflow payload.

 So, lets craft our payload: